 Provide individual surge protective devices (power and low voltage) at both ends of all exterior copper intercom wiring exiting the building.
 Surge suppression shall be provided for the power and control wiring associated with the barrier arm and sliding gates, exterior call stations and power supplies.
 Refer to specification section 264128.

-Rack mounted surge protectors shall be provided within the network node cabinet to protect the CAT-6 cabling serving the exterior, call-in stations.
-Modular surge protectors shall also be provided at the call-in stations end of the CAT-6 cable.
+Rack mounted surge protectors shall be provided within the network node cabinet to protect the category-6 cabling serving the exterior, call-in stations.
+Modular surge protectors shall also be provided at the call-in stations end of the category-6 cable.

 The Contractor shall provide high-definition photographs showing the installation of the required surge protection devices at both ends of all exterior power and low voltage conductors.
 Photographs shall be transmitted to the A/E and USPS Project Manager.